wen-jams/bsavi/paper/paper.md

 - P(H) is the probability that our hypothesis is true prior to observing the evidence; and
 - P(E) is the marginal likelihood, which is constant for all hypotheses being considered.

 Bayesian inference is a method for inferring model parameters from observational data, often used in physics and astronomy.
 It yields a posterior probability density function which can be used to identify what model parameters are consistent with the observational data.
-The posterior is sampled using the Markov chain Monte Carlo (MCMC) method to give a discrete distribution of parameter values.
+This posterior can be sampled using Markov chain Monte Carlo (MCMC) methods, resulting in a set of parameter values whose distribution approximates the posterior probability density function.

-BSAVI is a tool for exploratory analysis of this sample distribution of the posterior probability.
+BSAVI is a tool for exploratory analysis of this sample distribution of the posterior probability, and how it relates to the corresponding data space.
 Models with multiple parameters have high-dimensional posteriors, which makes them difficult to visualize.
 Additionally, it is often useful to see how a sample from the posterior (parameter space) translates into real-world observables (data space).
 To enable this, BSAVI has a built-in Observable class, which allows for easy annotation and plotting of each observable dataset.
-It can also take callables, so any preexisting code can be used with slight modifications to compute observables on the fly.
+It can also take callables, so any preexisting code can be used with minimal  modifications to compute observables on the fly.
 BSAVI builds on the “holoviz” libraries, including “holoviews” and “panel”, with “Bokeh” as the interactive plotting backend.

 # Statement of Need

-BSAVI was originally developed for application in cosmology.
-In particular, developing dark matter models beyond cold, collisionless dark matter requires the use of Bayesian techniques in [@he2023selfinteracting] [reference Adam's and Trey's papers].
-In this case, the theoretical model is one alternative to LambdaCDM, and the observables are the distribution of matter in the universe (given by the matter power spectrum) and the anisotropies in the cosmic microwave background (the CMB power spectrum).
-The Cosmic Linear Anisotropy Solving System (CLASS) is a code frequently used to generate these observables from input parameters [@Diego_Blas_2011].
-The parameters themselves are generated using Monte Python, a Markov Chain Monte Carlo sampler.
-The MCMC sampler generates values for each parameter in the model and runs them through CLASS to compare the output against observational data.
-It then continues to sample the parameter space with the goal of finding the region where the theoretical model best fits the observational evidence.
+BSAVI was originally developed for applications in cosmology.
+Inference exercises for any cosmological model requires a thorough understanding of its parameter space.
+For example, a model which allows self-interacting neutrinos [@he2023selfinteracting] would lead to observable changes in the distribution of matter in the universe and the anisotropies of the cosmic microwave background.
+These observables can be computed from the model parameters using the Cosmic Linear Anisotropy Solving System (CLASS) [@Diego_Blas_2011] and compared to real-world observational data.
+Finding the parameter values that best fit this data then requires MCMC sampling the Bayesian posterior.

  The existing tools for visualizing the relationship between samples returned by MCMC and cosmological observables were separate and static, while a unified and interactive experience was desired.
 For example, a common method of visualizing the likelihood was to make pair plots of the parameters.
 A purpose-built package like corner is often used for this function.
 However, with high-dimensional likelihoods the number of pairs increases, and the resulting figure can become difficult to analyze.
 Additionally, corner and many other plotting tools use matplotlib as their backend, making it hard to interactively explore the dataset.
 There is a strong desire to see how a specific subset of the samples are distributed across the parameter space, as well as what their corresponding observables look like.